the-lodestone-project/Lodestone/README.md

 <summary>How to use the arguments</summary>
 <br>

-The settings you NEED to edit are:
+The command line arguments available are:

 * `--username`: The Minecraft Email the bot will log into (use a name and no password for a cracked account). 📧
 * `--password`: The password for your account (if not using cracked). 🔑